These are the opinions of writers and not the opinions of RentTally.com or any of our advertising partners.

 FSU apartments come in a variety of styles to fit its wide range of student residents.
 Whether you decide to live off of campus or right on the campus border, the city of Tallahassee has many options for you to choose when looking for the perfect home.

-There are several areas to consider when specifically looking for FSU apartments outside of the institution's property.
+There are several areas to consider when specifically looking for off campus housing near FSU.
 If you want to stay within the student district of the city or within walking distance to class, you may want to consider staying in Southwest Tallahassee.

 The Southwest district is the most popular off campus region to live in for students.
 The town is within a short walk or drive from campus and is surrounded by social surroundings and night life bliss.
 Many communities in this area are designed to support a student's needs.
 These accommodations can range from the convenience of shopping and dinning to twenty-four hour fitness and business centers, connected garages, and balcony views.
 Many newer properties even offer a more modern and urban feel, offering rental atop of coffee shops and breweries.